urtica-dioica/tito/DATABASE_ATTENDANCE_BACKUP.md

 ## Overview

-The database now includes triggers and functions that implement the same mathematical formulation as the server-side `AttendanceHoursCalculator`.
-This provides a **backup calculation system** that ensures consistent hours calculation even if the server-side logic fails or produces incorrect results.
+The database includes triggers and functions that implement the same mathematical formulation as the server-side `AttendanceHoursCalculator`.
+This provides a **redundant calculation system** that ensures consistent hours calculation and data integrity across all components.

 ## Database Components